kammitama5/kammitama5.github.io/_posts/2017-6-18-Sunday-June-18th.md

 - Yes, let's forget that I've been doing Firebase and a bunch of other crazy stuff, and starting another workshop on Sundays.
   Everything helps, no matter how trivial.

+- I'm finishing up my Unbootcamp next week.
+  So far, it's been great, even though I'm not the biggest fan of JavaScript.
+I start another workshop next Sunday, which is about Coding for Product.
+Product meaning for the client.

+- I will, however, push along with JavaScript when I can, because it's ubiquitious and very useful, and good for making things.

+- I'll also continue with C++, Python and Haskell.
+  And of course, you can't keep me away from Category Theory and LambdaCalculus and all that jazz.

+- I'm thinking of investing in the Data Analysis/ Data Science path afterwards.
+This may be a good path for me.
+  I seem to run into it again and again.

 ## I added a favicon :)